glebtsereteli/GMRoomLoader/docs/pages/api/roomLoader/loading.md

 var _mirror = choose(true, false);
 var _flip = choose(true, false);
 floorTilemap = RoomLoader.LoadTilemap(rmCasinoDetails, _x, _y, _layer, _layer, 0.5, 0.5, _mirror, _flip); // [!code highlight]

+// Loads a tilemap from the "WallsLayout" layer in rmLayoutHard on the "Walls" layer,
+// using a custom tileset based on the current dimension and rotates it randomly: var _tileset = DIMENSIONS.GetCurrent().GetWallsTileset();
+var _angle = random(360);
+tilemap = RoomLoader.LoadTilemap(rmLayoutHard, 0, 0, "WallsLayout", "Walls", 0, 0, false, false, _angle_, _tileset); // [!code highlight]

 // Loads a tilemap from the "TilesWalls" layer in rmChunkSpecial01,
 // creates it on the newly created collision layer, assigns the tsWallsCollision tileset to it